etanol/bs-async/README.md

 For `try` and `match` expressions with exception cases, there is some extra glue involved.
 Because in Javascript plain values can be also thrown, this PPX automatically wraps Javascript errors and values into an OCaml/ReasonML exception.
-It is an attempt at generalizing [what BuckelScript recommends][bsex] to deal with exceptions.
+It is an attempt at generalizing [what BuckleScript recommends][bsex] to deal with exceptions.

 Therefore, apart from [the `Js.Exn.Error` constructor][jsex], a new